flavin/comic-collator/README.md

    * default image, to fill empty pages.
 * -bo, --back_order [ORDER]
-   * back print order, ORDER can be ASC or DESC, by default is ASC DESC help to print front pages, then take the pages and just put in the printer to print background
+   * back print order, ORDER can be ASC or DESC, by default is ASC DESC help to print front pages and then put again in same order front was printed.
+   To print

+   For example will produce:

+     ```
+     front 1
+     front 2
+     front 3
+     back for front 3
+     back for front 2
+     back for front 1
+     ```

 ---
 restrictions (aka. stuff to improve):